Pennsylvania Railroad class E6: Production and service

-Following the successful testing of the prototype locomotives, the PRR ordered a production run of a further eighty locomotives which were delivered in 1914.
+Following the prototypes' successful testing, the PRR ordered a production run of a further eighty locomotives which were delivered in 1914.
 All were fitted with superheaters.
 They were largely assigned to main line limiteds between Jersey City or Manhattan Transfer and either Washington, D.C. or Harrisburg, Pennsylvania, although they sometimes ran through to Altoona, Pennsylvania.
 Larger locomotives were generally used on the mountain grades past Altoona.

 All locomotives were fitted with boxy oil-fired headlights from new, and the production locomotives had long tailrods projecting from the front of the cylinders.
 The tailrods were soon removed, as they were on other PRR classes that had them, and the oil headlights were replaced by electric units and turbogenerators, the latter sited between the headlamp and the stack.

-As K4s Pacifics became available in greater numbers in the 1920s, the E6s locomotives were displaced from top-flight trains, but continued in service in lesser assignments, and particularly along the New Jersey seashore routes.
-Nine locomotives were transferred to the rosters of the Pennsylvania-Reading Seashore Lines, and including those, all 83 of class E6s were still in service in 1947.
+As K4s Pacifics became available in greater numbers in the 1920s, the E6s locomotives were displaced from the fastest trains but continued in service in lesser assignments, and particularly along the New Jersey seashore routes.
+Nine locomotives were transferred to the rosters of the Pennsylvania-Reading Seashore Lines, and including those all 83 of class E6s were still in service in 1947.
 Some locomotives were leased by the PRR to subsidiary Long Island Rail Road.